|

 At the

-SAE Automotive Dynamics and Stability Conference in Troy, Michigan, May 15,
+same SAE Automotive Dynamics and Stability Conference, Tom Bundorf

 developments at General Motors during the period 1952-1980.
 Following the pioneering work of